trueskawka/generator-remark-gulp/README.md

 ### To-do

-1. Generator for a new slide
-2. Generator for a new `.sass` file
+1. Generator for a new `.sass` file
-3. Adding the generator to offical Yeoman generators
+2. Adding the generator to offical Yeoman generators
-4. Automatically updating with the latest version of Remark.js
+3. Automatically updating with the latest version of Remark.js